Authentication

 Rotate Keys Regularly

-All API requests must be made over HTTPS.
-HTTP requests will be rejected.
+All requests must use HTTPS.
+HTTP requests are rejected.

 Monitor Usage